-The Lovell Foundation’s potential to impact positive social change has evolved since its inception of more than two decades ago.
+The Foundation’s potential to impact positive social change has evolved since its inception more than two decades ago.

 When David and Lura Lovell decided to establish a family foundation in 1994, they were motivated by the simple desire to “do some good” with their money.
 From the beginning, Lura Lovell and the Board of Advisors realized how important it would be to cultivate relationships with the people and organizations they would fund.
 Both Lura and her daughter Ann Lovell invested countless hours working together with nonprofits – sharing expertise, building relationships, and exploring opportunities – before funding specific projects or programs.

 When Ann Lovell took over as president of the Foundation in 2013, she was already an influential philanthropist involved in a number of charitable endeavors across the globe.
 She took the “do some good” idea beyond writing checks to worthy causes to a new level of philanthropy based on her mother’s roll-up-your-sleeves-and-get-involved model.
 This hands-on philanthropic leadership has and continues to be a hallmark of the Foundation.

 Opportunities Present Themselves